jdchart/spider-python/docs/Metatdata-Fields.md

 - `annotationOverlay` : a boolean.
 For MemoRekall parsing, indicate if the annotation is painted ontop of the main ressource or underneath.
 - `annotationDisplayPos` : an array of 2 coordinate values in px.
 For MemoRekall parsing, where to paint the ressourse on the canvas. (starting from top left if overlayed, starting from bottom of main ressource if not overlayed).
 - `annotationDisplayScale` : a float.
 For MemoRekall parsing, the scale of the ressource (1 = full size).

+### Language
+- attribute: `language`
+- [Dublin Core](https://www.dublincore.org/specifications/dublin-core/usageguide/elements/#language) description: A language of the intellectual content of the resource.
+Recommended best practice for the values of the Language element is defined by RFC 3066 [RFC 3066, [http://www.ietf.org/rfc/rfc3066.txt](https://www.ietf.org/rfc/rfc3066.txt) which, in conjunction with ISO 639 [ISO 639, [http://www.oasis-open.org/cover/iso639a.html](http://xml.coverpages.org/iso639a.html)), defines two- and three-letter primary language tags with optional subtags.
+Examples include "en" or "eng" for English, "akk" for Akkadian, and "en-GB" for English used in the United Kingdom.
+- Recommended to use the format "en", "fr" etc. for Mirador parsing.
+- Default: `"en"`

 ## Other Fields